The 20 Best Bipolar Disorder (BPD) Doctors in Canada

 Vancouver, BC, CA

-Lakshmi Yatham practices in Vancouver, Canada.
+Lakshmi Yatham practices practicing medicine in Vancouver, Canada.
 Yatham is rated as an Elite expert by MediFind in the treatment of Bipolar Disorder (BPD).
-Their top areas of expertise are Bipolar Disorder (BPD), Cyclothymic Disorder, Major Depression, and Seasonal Affective Disorder (SAD).
+They are also highly rated in 3 other conditions, according to our data.
+Their clinical expertise encompasses Bipolar Disorder (BPD), Cyclothymic Disorder, Major Depression, and Seasonal Affective Disorder (SAD).

 Elite in Bipolar Disorder (BPD)